IFRS 17 and Solvency II

 Insurance regulation meets insurance accounting standards

-By Thorsten Hein, Global Insurance Industry Consultant, SAS
+By Thorsten Hein, Principal Product Marketing Manager, SAS

-In addition to Solvency II, which went live January 2016 in the European Union, another regulation will soon change the face of the insurance industry – IFRS 4 Phase II (which is planned to be renamed IFRS 17 Insurance Contracts in 2017), issued by the International Accounting Standards Board (IASB).
+In addition to Solvency II, which went live January 2016 in the European Union, another regulation will soon change the face of the insurance industry – IFRS 17 (formerly known as IFRS 4 Phase II) issued by the International Accounting Standards Board (IASB).

-The objective of Phase II is to improve financial reporting by providing more transparent, comparable information about:
+The objective of IFRS 17 is to improve financial reporting by providing more transparent, comparable information about:

 - The effect of the insurance contracts on financial performance.